ThomasAllenSilva/WordGame/README.md

 ![2022-09-27 23-41-27](https://user-images.githubusercontent.com/104914533/192675854-182697fc-6fed-4332-8958-90607d4156b3.gif)

 I put the banner AD to keep showing all time when player it's playing, but the interstitial Ad only shows up every 3 levels (level 3, level 6, level  9 etc).
 This way I can make the gameplay more interesting to play.
+Unfortunately the game ads are still not working property because I'm waiting the Google approves my Google AdMob app, when they approve it will start showing real ads.